jackalnom/centralcoastcauldrons/README.md

 I encouraged many of you to just use an in-memory structure to handle management of your carts for versions 1 and 2 (for example, a global cart_id that you incremented, and a dictionary to hold cart items.).
 Now, I am requiring that carts be stored in the database.
 You should at a minimum have two tables to support your carts: a carts table to reflect a new cart created by a customer and a cart items table to represent a specific item being added to your cart.
 Foreign key references in the cart items table must be setup correctly (cart items should have at least two…).

 ### Audit
-If you haven’t already, make sure the audit inventory endpoint correctly reflects your gold, number of potions, and number of mls.
+If you haven't already, make sure the audit inventory endpoint correctly reflects your gold, number of potions, and number of mls.

 ## Version 4 - Ledgers

 In the fourth version of central coast cauldrons, you will ledgerize your database.
+This is also known as the event sourcing pattern.
 Rather than updating inventory values (gold, ml, and potion amounts) directly, you will instead just record changes to values in the form of an append-only log.
 When calculating the amount of inventory you have, you will instead SUM up your ledger on-the-fly.
 By doing so, you gain several new advantages:
 * You can gain a history of changes made over time
 * You can see what your historical inventory levels were at any point in time
-* You can reconcile what events caused discrepencies in your inventory levels and undo those events independently of other events
+* You can reconcile what events caused discrepancies in your inventory levels and undo those events independently of other events

 To gain full points on this version, you must convert gold, ml, and potion inventory tracking to a ledgerized design.
+Your unit tests should all pass still.

 ### Example of a ledger design
 For a concrete example of how you would build a ledger, let's say I was building a database to record the movement of money between groups of people.
 I could decide I want to model out three entities: